InCuca/ic-formly/README.md

 # ic-formly

-> This component is a form with validation and more using only javascript objects
+> This component a form with validation and more using only javascript objects

 # Usage